h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ### Tunnel-Password

 The Tunnel-Password attribute ({{RFC2868}} Section 3.5) MUST be encoded the same as any other attribute of data type 'string' which contains a tag, such as Tunnel-Client-Endpoint ({{RFC2868}} Section 3.3).
-Since the attribute is no longer obfuscated, there is no need for a Salt field or Data-Length fields as described in {{RFC2868}} Section 3.5, and the textual value of the password can simply be encoded as-is.
+Since the attribute is no longer obfuscated in RADIUS/1.1, there is no need for a Salt field or Data-Length fields as described in {{RFC2868}} Section 3.5, and the textual value of the password can simply be encoded as-is.

 Note that the Tunnel-Password attribute is not of data type 'text'.
 The original reason in {{RFC2868}} was because the attribute was encoded as an opaque and obfuscated binary blob.
 We maintain that data type here, even though the attribute is no longer obfuscated.
 The contents of the Tunnel-Password attribute do not have to be printable text, or UTF-8 data as per the definition of the 'text' data type in {{RFC8044}} Section 3.4.